 All the API functions are provided in Unicode and ANSI variants where strings are used.
 We've also provided a character width neutral #define in the same fashion that the Windows.h header files do.

-For example the function for naming a heap is provided as pvSetThreadNameA(), pvSetThreadNameW() with the character width neutral pvSetThreadName() mapping to pvSetThreadNameW() for unicode and pvSetThreadNameA() for ANSI.
+For example the function for naming a thread is provided as pvSetThreadNameA(), pvSetThreadNameW() with the character width neutral pvSetThreadName() mapping to pvSetThreadNameW() for unicode and pvSetThreadNameA() for ANSI.

 In this document we're going to use TCHAR like the Window.h header files do.